 Your Guide to Child Support Laws in Kuna

 As a baseline, courts in Ada apply the Idaho Child Support Guidelines.
 The calculation begins with each parent’s gross monthly income.
 The court examines employment history, earning capacity, and available financial resources.
 A deviation from the state’s guidelines is possible, but the party petitioning for a deviation will have the burden of proving extraordinary circumstances.
+We take pride in helping families understand these factors.

 Why Trust Our Kuna Family Lawyer

 Child support is complicated.
 It is normal for parents in Kuna to have a lot of questions about their rights and their responsibilities.
-At Foley Freeman, PLLC, we are a proactive, solutions-focused family firm that puts your best interests first.
-You can learn more about us and contact our Kuna child support lawyer directly for a fully confidential, no obligation initial consultation.
+At Foley Freeman, PLLC, we are a proactive, solutions-focused family law firm that puts your best interests first.
+We are standing by to assist you with any family law case.

 Child Support in Kuna: Frequently Asked Questions (FAQs)